What People are saying about our 2012 & 2011 Empathic Therapy Conferences

 Warning!
 Most psychiatric drugs can cause withdrawal reactions, sometimes including life-threatening emotional and physical withdrawal problems.
 In short, it is not only dangerous to start taking psychiatric drugs, it can also be dangerous to stop them.
 Withdrawal from psychiatric drugs should be done carefully under experienced clinical supervision.
 Methods for safely withdrawing from psychiatric drugs are discussed in Dr. Breggin's new book, Psychiatric Drug Withdrawal: A Guide for Prescribers, Therapists, Patients, and Their Families.

-Dr. Peter Breggin and Dr. Bertram Karon are proud to present the Center for the Study of Empathic Therapy Conference 2015
+Dr. Peter Breggin and Dr. Bertram Karon are proud to present the

 April 17-19, 2015